microsoft/vcpkg/docs/maintainers/vcpkg_extract_source_archive_ex.md

 This is usually obtained from calling [`vcpkg_download_distfile`](vcpkg_download_distfile.md).

 ### REF
 A friendly name that will be used instead of the filename of the archive.
+If more than 10 characters it will be truncated.

 By convention, this is set to the version number or tag fetched